coreshook/coreshook/README.md

-AQA nerd

-will test for pizza
+I will back your end, don't worry